kelseyhightower/kubernetes-cluster-federation/README.md

 for c in $(kubectl config view -o jsonpath='{.contexts[*].name}'); do echo $c; done
 ```

 Both services need to run in a host Kubernetes cluster.
-Use the gce-us-central1 clusters as the host cluster.
+Use the gce-us-central1 cluster as the host cluster.

 ```
 kubectl config use-context gke_hightowerlabs_us-central1-b_gce-us-central1